 The masses are just now starting to see the benefits of pressure-cooking as a way to cook delicious and healthy meals without having to stand over a stove.

 But the truth is, the Instant Pot has been around a few years, and pressure cooking for ages.
 But this ain’t your grandma’s pressure cooker!
 The Instant Pot is a safe, easy cooking method, and the company is constantly refining and improving the technology and releasing new models.

 But that’s creating confusion for new customers shopping for an Instant Pot, and probably why you’re here to read this article!

-There are several sizes and lots of various features among the different models, and even a non-pressure cooker product now.
+There are several sizes and lots of variations in features among the different models, and even non-pressure cooker products now.
 So the question I see most often right now is, “I have a family of ____, which Instant Pot should I get?”

 The answer really comes down to two simple questions.